This guide covers the Python SDK for pipecat-ai. The package is available on PyPI. A Node.js SDK is coming soon.

 - Verify that

-agent_idmatches the Agent Remote ID configured in Tuner under Agent Settings > Agent Connection. - Confirm
+agent_idis the Agent Remote ID from Agent Settings → Agent Connection (not your agent’s display name). - Confirm

 workspace_idis correct. - Ensure